nparker80/code-saver/README.md

   <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage

 Open the application in the browser and enter your desired text below the header.
 You text will be saved.
-To use off-line, click the install button to save the application to the desktop.
+To use offline, click the install button to save the application to the desktop.

   <p align="right">(<a href="#top">back to top</a>)</p>

-Homepage
 ![image](images_readme/Pic1.png)

 Install PWA